coffinxp/loxs/README.md

 4. Enter your Ubuntu/kali user password.

-5.If you come across some errors during the install, use the following command and flag:
+5. If you come across some errors during the install, use the following command and flag:

 sudo apt -f install